Name Analysis

 - Chasing nothing but a high score.

-- Overlooking simplified/traditional stroke differences.
+- Overlooking simplified, traditional, or Kangxi stroke differences.

 - Picking a thin-meaning name because the number looked good.